-An Intervention and Support Plan is written.
+A Pupil Passport is written which may be linked to a support plan.
 This is aimed at removing barriers to learning and putting effective special provision in place that is implemented and reviewed at least termly.
 Parents are invited to discuss this plan; their child's progress and the support and targets.
 Class teachers and the SENDCO are available for further discussion by appointment through the school office.